Campact

 Campact is a German non-governmental organization that aims at creating political pressure in a wide variety of issues through mass digital mobilization.
 The origins of the organisation and of the first activists are in the anti-nuclear- and environmental movement but soon Campact started to address a variety of topics.

 One of its founders, Christoph Bautz, cited MoveOn as inspiration for the founding of the movement in 2004.
 One of its successful and better-known campaigns targeted the Transatlantic Trade and Investment Partnership (TTIP).
 In October 2019 Campact lost its non-profit status, but was not lastingly hurt in its operations due to a substantial growth in donations.

 Aims

 Campact has organized campaigns on a wide range of topics, which included support for the anti-nuclear movement, environmental movement, finance politics, press freedom, quality of healthcare, and animal welfare, as well as fighting online hate speech.
 Before the 2021 German federal election, it launched a campaign to prevent several candidates from gaining a seat in the Bundestag (see section Campaign to prevent 2021 federal election candidates below).

+In 2024 Campact donated substantial amounts of money to left-wing political parties, with the SPD receiving €160,000, the Alliance 90/The Greens €233,300 and Die Linke €56,600 as of September 2024.